Red Matter (video game)

 Red Matter is a 2018 sci-fi virtual reality game developed and published by Spanish studio Vertical Robot.
 The player plays as Agent Epsilon, who crash lands on one of Saturn's moons, Rhea, and goes to explore a nearby military base belonging to the fictional People's Republic of Volgravia.
 The game received positive reviews from critics, who praised the atmosphere of the environments, but criticized some of the puzzles as being confusing.
-Red Matter released on May 24, 2018 for Oculus Rift, with versions for the HTC Vive, Oculus Quest, and PlayStation VR launching in November 2018, December 2018, and August 2019, respectively.
-A sequel, Red Matter 2, was released for Steam VR and Meta Quest 2 on 18 August 2022.
+Red Matter released on May 24, 2018, for Oculus Rift, with versions for the HTC Vive, Oculus Quest, and PlayStation VR launching in November 2018, December 2018, and August 2019, respectively.
+A sequel, Red Matter 2, was released for Steam VR and Meta Quest 2 on 18 August 2022 and for PlayStation VR2 on 18 May 2023.

 Plot

-Agent Epsilon of the Atlantic Union is dispatched to the top secret Volgravian-controlled research facility, Strelka N3, on Saturn’s moon, Rhea.
-The facility appears abandoned, save for unusual anomalies preceded by an unknown figure observing Epsilon in a Volgravian astronaut suit.
-Epsilon is directed by their commander via radio to download the station’s data to determine what happened.
+Agent Epsilon of the Atlantic Union is dispatched to the top secret Volgravian-controlled research facility, Strelka N3, on Saturn's moon, Rhea.
+The facility appears abandoned, save for unusual anomalies preceded by an unknown figure observing Epsilon in a Volgravian cosmonaut suit.
+Epsilon is directed by their commander via radio to download the station's data to determine what happened.
 As Epsilon moves further into the facility, they experience hallucinations warning someone named Sasha not to trust “them”.

-Epsilon learns that the personnel on the station were infected an alien mold-like substance discovered on the moon’s surface.
+Epsilon learns that the personnel on the station were infected by an alien mold-like substance discovered on the moon's surface.
 One of the scientists, Irina, became disillusioned after an accidental exposure to the “red matter” consumed a fellow researcher and the lack of concern by the Volgravian leadership.
-Unfortunately, the station’s security head, Nikolai, was informed of the Irina’s concerns and decided to poison her and cover it up as an accident.
+Unfortunately, the station's security head, Nikolai, was informed of Irina's concerns and decided to poison her and cover it up as an accident.

-As Epsilon pieces together the events, they learn they are actually Sasha whose escape pod was intercepted by the Atlantic Union.
-The mission commander is, in truth, observing Sasha using a virtual environment being fed into his brain and the mysterious astronaut is actually Sasha’s consciousness warning him he is being used to uncover Volgravia’s research into quantum teleportation.
-Shortly, Sasha’s interrogator sends himself into the virtual environment to forcibly retrieve the information from Sasha despite the danger of having two minds connected.
+As Epsilon pieces together the events, they learn they are actually Sasha Riss, a scientist assigned to Strelka N3, whose escape pod was intercepted by the Atlantic Union.
+The mission commander is, in truth, observing Sasha using a virtual environment being fed into his brain and the mysterious astronaut is actually Sasha's subconsciousness warning him he is being used to uncover Volgravia's research into quantum teleportation.
+Shortly, Sasha's interrogator sends himself into the virtual environment to forcibly retrieve the information from Sasha despite the danger of having two minds connected.

 However, Sasha seizes control from the interrogator and destroys the virtual environment with the latter still inside.
-Sasha wakes up in the Atlantic Union facility, his mind been transferred into the interrogator’s body while he sees his original body has died from the trauma.
+Sasha wakes up in the Atlantic Union facility, his mind been transferred into the interrogator's body while he sees his original body has died from the trauma.

 Shortly, another Atlantic Union agent that has been observing the interrogation from afar asks if the mission has succeeded.
-Once Sasha affirms in his new body the agent is revealed to be an undercover spy from Volgravia and congratulates Sasha for a job well done.
+Once Sasha acknowledges in his new body the agent is revealed to be an undercover spy from Volgravia and congratulates Sasha for a job well done.